Film Library at Cinema Section, Information Services Department (ISD)

 Library at National Film and Television Institute (NAFTI)

 Collection of works on celluloid and videotape.
 Largely student and instructor productions.
+The library also contains a collection of locally produced movies on VCD for student research.

 Education Department at National Museum of Ghana